A little bit about myself…

 Ask 100 people working in crypto how they ended up there and you’ll get 100 responses including the words “rabbit hole”.
 That’s because there’s something about this industry where you don’t simply come across it, dip your toes in, and think that’s enough for now.
 Instead, you’re lured in from an array of curiosities whether it be economic, technological, or social and while you may hope to find a quick answer before you know it you are spiraling down into a wildly intellectually stimulating world.
 One that promises a decentralized future where the most important institutions are no longer controlled by the elite, ruling class but by the masses who are all operating on a level, transparent playing field.
 To some, this seems farfetched, but for those who see the vision, it becomes a calling to help turn this into reality.

-For me, it took several years of my staunchly libertarian brother preaching the good word of Bitcoin for me to finally delve in.
+For me, it took several years of my staunchly libertarian brother preaching the good word of Bitcoin to finally delve in.
 Like so many others, the second I did I was hooked.
 As an ambitious 20-year-old with a slightly rebellious, anti-authority side to him, the appeal was too great.
 I wanted to be a part of this movement.
 Unfortunately, at the time circa 2015, there weren’t many non-technical jobs in the nascent industry.
 So, I did what many reasonably well-educated, largely money-driven, somewhat lost kids do at that time and sought a career in banking.

 I patiently waited for my internship signing bonus so I could buy my first bitcoin to get my crypto fix.
 It held me over as I contemplated my full-time career which again at the time seemed like it had to be at a big bank.
 Lucky for me, my entrance into the real world coincided with the great bull market of ’17.
 By way of materially increasing what little wealth I had accumulated, it led me to an insatiable hunger to learn more about this space.
 The juxtaposition of learning how this burgeoning new industry could rearchitect the global financial system to then pulling comps and editing pitch decks made the future decision a no-brainer.
 Get the fuck out and work in crypto by any means necessary.